Reddimus/USACO_notes/Graphs/Silver/P2_2021-Connecting_Two_Barns/README.md

 is at most $5 \cdot 10^5$.

 ### OUTPUT FORMAT (print output to the terminal / stdout):
 Output $T$ lines.
-The $i$th line should contain a single integer giving the minimum cost for the $i$th sub-test case.
+The $i$ th line should contain a single integer giving the minimum cost for the $i$ th sub-test case.

 ### SAMPLE INPUT:
 ```